2020 Caribbean Premier League: COVID-19 safety measures

 As per the agreement between the CPL and the Trinidad and Tobago government, all overseas players, team personnel, and other tournament personnel were required to self-isolate for two weeks before entering the country and two weeks after.
 All overseas players and personnel will be tested for COVID-19 before departure, 7 days after arrival, and 14 days after arrival.
 All overseas players and personnel have to enter Trinidad and Tobago no later than two weeks before the start of the tournament.
 Due to Trinidad and Tobago's lockdown rules, individuals may only enter the country on charter flights.
 The CPL organized a number of charter flights from various locations around the world to bring players to Trinidad and Tobago.
 Following their arrival, all overseas players and personnel will be staying in a bubble at the Hilton Hotel in Port-of-Spain and will only leave for CPL matches.
 Trinidad-based players and staff will be entering the bubble the week of 10 August following mandatory testing.

 The St. Lucia Zouks and the Trinbago Knight Riders were the first teams allowed to start training, being able to do so from 11 August.
-On 12 August 2020, Ramnaresh Sarwan, the Jamaica Tallawahs assistant coach, left the bio-secure bubble due to personal reasons.
+On 12 August 2020, Ramnaresh Sarwan, the Jamaica Tallawahs assistant coach, left the bio-secure bubble for personal reasons.